telerik/ajax-docs/controls/asyncupload/accessibility-and-internationalization/localizing-radasyncupload.md

 ![Async Upload Localization](images/asyncupload_rau_localization.png)

->note This technique is useful when customizing some of the messages of a particular instance.
+>tip This technique is useful when customizing some of the messages of a particular instance.
 The messages are not shared between upload instances.
 A complete translation using this approach is not appropriate.
 >

 >caption